AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 1. In Adobe Dynamic Media Classic, on the Global Navigation bar, select **[!UICONTROL Upload]**.
 1. On the Upload page, select the **[!UICONTROL VIA FTP]** tab.
 1. On the left side of the Upload page, in the **[!UICONTROL Choose FTP Folder For Upload]** area, choose an FTP folder from which to upload files.
-1. On the right side of the Upload page, in the **[!UICONTROL Choose Adobe Dynamic Media Folder Destination]** area, choose a destination folder in Adobe Dynamic Media Classic.
+1. On the right side of the Upload page, in the chosen **[!UICONTROL Adobe Dynamic Media Folder Destination]** area, choose a destination folder in Adobe Dynamic Media Classic.
-1. (Optional) Near the bottom of the Upload page, in the Job Name text field, enter the new name of the upload job.
+1. (Optional) Near the bottom of the Upload page, in the Job Name text field, enter the new name of the uploading job.
 Or, you can simply use the default, system-generated name that Adobe Dynamic Media Classic provides.
-The job and other upload and publishing jobs are recorded on the Jobs page, where you can check the status of jobs.
+Upload and publishing jobs are recorded on the Jobs page, where you can check the status of jobs.
 See [Checking job files](checking-job-files.md#checking_job_files).
 1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Publish After Upload]** if you want to automatically publish the assets that you upload.
 When you publish files, files are sent to live servers.
 URLs for these files can then be used on external websites and applications.
 This same option is also available in the Job Options dialog box.